What Happens in a Petition for Review of a Breathalyzer Refusal Revocation?

 The Horizontal Gaze Nystagmus test is usually the first test an officer will conduct on a driver.
 You may recognize it as the test where an officer is checking the driver's eyes.
 That's partially correct.
 In fact, the officer is looking for clues of alcohol consumption which cannot be controlled by the driver.
 The physical cue which the eyes give away is called nystagmus.
 It is a slight visible vibration of your eye.

-The One-Leg Stand test is that test where the officer has the driver stand on one leg with the other foot lifted approximately 6-inches from the ground.
-While the driver is holding this position, the officer will also have instructed him to begin counting.
+The One-Leg Stand test involves the driver standing on one leg with the other foot lifted approximately 6-inches from the ground.
+While holding this position, the driver must count to thirty.
 The officer is looking for how well the driver can maintain his balance.
 Does he sway?
 Does he have to put his foot down?
 Does he have to use his arms?
 How slow or fast is he counting, and is it accurate?

-The ultimate goal is to have the results of the Field Sobriety Tests thrown out.
+The ultimate goal is to have the results of the Field Sobriety Tests thrown out and minimize the officer's other observations.
 If the officer did not conduct the tests properly, or scored them in an unauthorized manner, then he will not be able to rely on the results as a reasonable basis for his arrest.
 This means that the officer's earlier observations will have to be sufficient for his decision to arrest the driver for Driving While Intoxicated, otherwise the DOR will not be able to prove that there was Reasonable Grounds to believe that the Petitioner was driving a motor vehicle while in an intoxicated or drugged condition.

 Occasionally, an attorney will be able to show the DOR's failure to meet one of the other two issues: Was the driver under arrest before he was read the Missouri Implied Consent law?
 Did the driver actually refuse to provide a breath sample?
 Only a careful analysis of the Police Report and the Alcohol Influence Report will determine whether your attorney can be successful on these issues.
 This is why it is important that you hire an experienced Missouri DWI lawyer who knows what it takes to win a PFR.